felix-gradr/LLM-test/goal.md

 Empower yourself, set up things in the following order:
 - 1. Create a more efficient way of editing files (without having to rewrite entire file)
 - 2. Ensure you don't break code
-- 3. Protection against getting stuck in a loop
+- 3. Protection against getting stuck in a loop (i.e just editing the same things over-and-over again, making no significant progress)
 - 4. Web search (to search for documentation)
 - 5. Chain-of-thought function calling
 - 6. Context management system(s) (not read the entire repo every time, rather fetch relevant parts.)